progit/progit/en/09-git-internals/01-chapter9.markdown

 Conceptually, the data that Git is storing is something like Figure 9-1.

 Insert 18333fig0901.png
 Figure 9-1.
-Simple version of the Git data model
+Simple version of the Git data model.

 You can create your own tree.
 Git normally creates a tree by taking the state of your staging area or index and writing a tree object from it.
 So, to create a tree object, you first have to set up an index by staging some files.
 To create an index with a single entry — the first version of your text.txt file — you can use the plumbing command `update-index`.
 You use this command to artificially add the earlier version of the test.txt file to a new staging area.
 You must pass it the `--add` option because the file doesn’t yet exist in your staging area (you don’t even have a staging area set up yet) and `--cacheinfo` because the file you’re adding isn’t in your directory but is in your database.
 Then, you specify the mode, SHA-1, and filename: